EliKnebel/FileHoist/README.md

 ## FileHoist

 FileHoist is a simple React component for uploading files to a remote server using XMLHttpRequest.
-When the `upload()` function is called on the FileHoist component, a XMLHttpRequest will be made to upload to the address specified at uploadUrl.
+When the `upload()` function is called on the FileHoist component, a XMLHttpRequest will be made to upload the file to the address specified at uploadUrl.

 ### Install
 ```
-npm install filehoist --save
+npm install --save  filehoist
 ```

 ### Usage